- Art & Photography

-- Organisms, Behaviour and Health: Life processes, cells, health, variation and classification, feeding relationships
+- Organisms, Behaviour and Health: Life processes, cells, health, variation and classification, feeding relationships, genetics

-- Chemical and Material Behaviour: Solids, liquids and gases, periodic table, pH scale for acids, bases and alkalis
+- Chemical and Material Behaviour: Solids, liquids and gases, periodic table, pH scale for acids, bases and alkalis, chemical reactions

-- Energy, Electricity and Forces: Energy, forces, electric currents and magnetism
+- Energy, Electricity and Forces: Energy, forces, light, space, electricity and magnetism

 Key Stage 4

-GCSE Double Award Science encourages students to be inspired, motivated and challenged by following a broad, coherent, practical, satisfying and worthwhile course of study.
+GCSE Combined Science encourages students to be inspired, motivated and challenged by following a broad, coherent, practical, satisfying and worthwhile course of study.
 It provides insight into and experience of how science works, stimulating learners' curiosity and encouraging them to engage with science in their everyday lives and to make informed choices about further study and career paths.

 This qualification is equivalent to two GCSEs and builds on the work covered in KS3.
 Successful completion of GCSE Combine Science will allow progression to GCE, BTEC and other post-16 science and science-related programmes.